pasmith/oenologist/README.md

 Once the best model is identified, its performance will be measured.
 Accuracy and confusion matrix will be used as the main performance measures.

 This is the model that would be put into service, for example, by a wine marketplace to train, coach and monitor its professional wine reviewers.

+    Note:
+    Since the corpus is so large, the development of the modeling code will be performed on a much smaller set of the data to verify the coding is structurally correct.
+Once the coding is complete, then the model will be trained on the full corpus.

 #### Results
 What did your research find?